zt07/promerator/README.md

 # Promerator
-A utility bot for Discord, created as a science fair project.
-The bot is currently in the development stage.
+A utility bot for Discord, The bot is currently in the development stage.

 # TODO:
 * [ ] Add moderation features.
-* [ ] Add music features (maybe).

 # Installation:
 * Open a terminal/command prompt (PowerShell will not work) where you want the bot to be stored.